gocardless/legacy-api-docs/source/docs/01_api/13_changelog.md

 ### May 20th, 2013

-Added a `is_setup_fee` attribute to each bill, allowing you to determine whether a bill was created as an intial charge on a subscription or pre-authorization using the setup_fee parameter.
+Added a `is_setup_fee` attribute to each bill, allowing you to determine whether a bill was created as an initial charge on a subscription or pre-authorization using the setup_fee parameter.

 ### May 15th, 2013